-What does the reactive protein in the blood say?
+What does reactive protein in the blood indicate?

-C-reactive protein (CRP, CRP) - commonly referred to as blood, which belongs to the group of acute phase proteins, an increase in the concentration of which indicates an inflammatory process in the body.
-This protein has found application in clinical diagnostics as an indicator of inflammation (more sensitive than ESR).
+C-reactive protein (CRP, CRP) is commonly called blood, which belongs to the group of acute phase proteins, an increase in the concentration of which indicates an inflammatory process in the body.
+This protein has found use in clinical diagnostics as an indicator of inflammation (more sensitive than ESR).

-What does c-reactive protein mean in blood?
-CRP is an acute phase protein that is a non-specific indicator of inflammation.
-When is this protein used?
+What does c-reactive protein mean in the blood?
+CRP is an acute phase protein that is a nonspecific indicator of inflammation.
+In what cases is this protein used?

 Main indications for use: